 Install the app: For smart thermometers, download the companion app to your smartphone or tablet.
 Follow the setup instructions to connect the thermometer to your Wi-Fi network or Bluetooth.

-Place the thermometer: Position the thermometer in the desired location, ensuring it’s placed in an area where temperature fluctuations are easily measured.
+Place the thermometer: Position it in the desired location, ensuring it’s in an area where temperature fluctuations are readily measured.

 Monitor the temperature: Open the app to view real-time temperature data.
 Many smart thermometers allow you to set temperature thresholds and receive alerts when the temperature exceeds or falls below the set range.